gitworkflows/meshplay/docs/pages/installation/gke.md

 ## Access Meshplay UI

-To access Meshplay's UI, please refer to the [instruction](/tasks/accessing-meshery-ui) for detailed guidance.
+To access Meshplay's UI, please refer to the [instruction](/tasks/accessing-meshplay-ui) for detailed guidance.

 Note:   _You can also verify health of your system using [meshplayctl system check](/reference/meshplayctl/system/check)_

 {% include suggested-reading.html language="en" %}

-{% include related-discussions.html tag="meshery" %}
+{% include related-discussions.html tag="meshplay" %}